mistydemeo/tigerbrew/Library/Homebrew/manpages/brew.1.md

     If set, and `HOMEBREW_EDITOR` and `VISUAL` are not, use `EDITOR` as the text editor.

   * GIT:
-    When using Git, Homebrew will use `GIT` if set, a Homebrew-built Git if installed, or the system-provided binary.
+    When using Git, Tigerbrew will use `GIT` if set, a Tigerbrew-built Git if installed, or the system-provided binary.

-    Set this to force Homebrew to use a particular git binary.
+    Set this to force Tigerbrew to use a particular git binary.

   * HOMEBREW_BROWSER:
     If set, uses this setting as the browser when opening project homepages, instead of the OS default browser.

   * HOMEBREW\_BUILD\_FROM\_SOURCE:
-    If set, instructs Homebrew to compile from source even when a formula provides a bottle.
+    If set, instructs Tigerbrew to compile from source even when a formula provides a bottle.

   * HOMEBREW\_CACHE:
-    If set, instructs Homebrew to use the given directory as the download cache.
+    If set, instructs Tigerbrew to use the given directory as the download cache.

     *Default:* `~/Library/Caches/Homebrew` if it exists; otherwise,
     `/Library/Caches/Homebrew`.

   * HOMEBREW\_CURL\_VERBOSE:
-    If set, Homebrew will pass `--verbose` when invoking `curl`(1).
+    If set, Tigerbrew will pass `--verbose` when invoking `curl`(1).

   * HOMEBREW\_DEBUG:
     If set, any commands that can emit debugging information will do so.